 PET stands for Positron Emission Tomography.
-It is a scanning method where a radioactive tracer (generally a form of slightly radioactive sugar) is injected into a vein in your arm.
+It is a scanning method where a radioactive material is injected into a vein in your arm.
 It produces images to show how your body is working.

-A CT (Computed Tomography) scan uses X-rays to produce a 3D picture of inside your body.
+CT (Computed Tomography) uses X-rays to produce a 3D picture of inside your body.